Have you ever met anyone who was normal?

 So the question is this: Should we hide our differences from each other and reveal only our commonalties, or should we expose our differences openly?

 Imagine if I ran this website so as to avoid revealing anything about myself that might offend or annoy certain people.
 Suppose my goal was to create a website that could gain the acceptance of nearly everyone — or at least avoid any serious public condemnation.
-That means I’d have never written anything about polyphasic sleep, spirituality, eating vegan, raw foods, juice feasting, manifesting intentions, psychic development (not to mention being married to a psychic medium), being arrested, my college experience, being happily jobless, and for goodness sakes — certainly not polyamory!!!
+That means I’d have never written anything about polyphasic sleep, spirituality, eating vegan, raw foods, juice feasting, manifesting intentions, being arrested, my college experience, being happily jobless, and for goodness sakes — certainly not polyamory!!!

 What would be left?
 Most likely we’d have a pretty generic self-help site.
 There would still be some decent articles, but I think you’ll agree that something precious would be lost.
 The spirit of my work would be totally absent.